Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Conclusion

 Small device detectors and IoT device networks play a crucial role in modern society, enabling real-time monitoring, automation, and seamless connectivity across various sectors, including healthcare, smart cities, industrial automation, and environmental monitoring.
 Their ability to collect and process vast amounts of data enhances efficiency, reduces human intervention, and supports decision-making in critical applications.
 However, as these devices become deeply integrated into daily life, their security is of paramount importance.
 Cyber threats targeting IoT networks can lead to privacy breaches, unauthorized surveillance, or even large-scale disruptions in infrastructure, posing risks to public safety and economic stability.

-It is paramount then to search for robust solutions against cyber threats for these devices: one of the main candidates is QKD offering an information-theoretic security advantage.
+Robust solutions against cyber threats are therefore paramount for these devices: one of the main candidates is QKD offering an information-theoretic security advantage.
 Since these devices operate at short distances, such as within a room, a house, or a warehouse, CV-QKD which has an advantage in this regime and especially the GMCS protocols can provide higher secret key rates.
 In particular, by using non-binary LDPC codes in a practical implementation of such a protocol, the parties exploit the high mutual information between their continuous variables.

 However, this is quite challenging due to the increased requirements of the data post-processing stage in computational power or storage, not to mention implementing a QKD protocol on such constrained devices in the first place.
 Therefore, in order to investigate the performance under those circumstances, one needs to develop rigorous theoretical tools.
 Here we have combined a composable security proof taking into account the main stages of the data post-processing of a QKD protocol with a tight bound for EC adapting it to the non-binary LDPC regime.